IMMERSE insights:

 - One of the most powerful aspects of learning through language immersion is the authenticity of the experience

-- "Embodiment" is a term used in education to describe when you are physically active in your language learning experience
+- "Embodiment" is a term used in education to describe when learners are physically active in their language learning experience

 - Research shows that embodied language learning results in faster fluency growth